marccreal/AndalusiaBushTrip/README.md

 ### Specific
 - Continue if you had a previous version installed:
   You might need to restart from the beginning to get the settings right (if this does not help, delete the savegames, [see above](#known-issues)).
 Use the developer menu to jump to the destinations to get to the desired leg ([see above](#how-to-jump-to-the-destination)).
 - ~~Route and waypoints are not displayed on VFR-map.~~ -->Found the bug!
 Route and all waypoints are displayed now.
-The waypoints in the PLN file have to have unique names (btw this is also the reason why in the Asobo-bushtrips only the first waypoint appears in the VFR map (they all have the name "WP" in the PLN file).
+Concering the route, the bug was probably a wrong number under "CountWP" in "[GPS_Engine]" (though I changed other stuff in the FLT file, so I'm not 100% sure).
+Concerning the waypoints: Interestingly, the waypoints are taken from the PLN file.
+But they have to have unique names (btw this is also the reason why in the Asobo-bushtrips only the first waypoint appears in the VFR map (they all have the name "POI" in the PLN file).
 - ~~No/empty navlog and no VFR map when continuing the bush trip:~~
   - ~~Workaround: Try reloading from previous leg, [use the developer menu to directly jump to the destination](#how-to-jump-to-the-destination).
 The "leg completed" message should pop up and you should be able to start the next leg.~~
     -->corrected the FLT file, it should now work (unter \[Options\] Save=True did the trick...).